Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

-A surgical deep-dive into running an NVIDIA DGX Spark, multi-agent AI orchestration, temporal knowledge graphs, and 24 Docker containers on Unraid — all wired together with MCP servers, HashiCorp Vault, and a custom API layer that gives AI agents persistent memory.
+A surgical deep-dive into running an NVIDIA DGX Spark with K3s, multi-agent AI orchestration, three-layer persistent memory (QMD vector search, Graphiti knowledge graph, MuninnDB cognitive memory), and 20 Docker containers on Unraid — all wired together with MCP servers, HashiCorp Vault, Cloudflare Access, and a custom API layer.

 Most homelabs stop at Plex and Pi-hole.
-This one runs an NVIDIA DGX Spark serving two local LLMs, a multi-agent AI system with four specialized sub-agents, a temporal knowledge graph that gives AI persistent memory across sessions, 24 Docker containers on Unraid, an OPNsense firewall managing TLS termination for 16 services, and a secret management layer that would make an enterprise security team nod approvingly.
+This one runs an NVIDIA DGX Spark with a K3s cluster, a multi-agent AI system with four specialized sub-agents, three layers of persistent memory — a temporal knowledge graph, a cognitive memory database, and a workspace search engine running local GGUF models — 20 Docker containers on Unraid, an OPNsense firewall managing TLS termination for 16 services, and a secret management layer that would make an enterprise security team nod approvingly.

-This post documents every layer of the architecture — physical hardware, network topology, container orchestration, AI agent routing, knowledge graph internals, and the MCP server mesh that ties it all together.
+This post documents every layer of the architecture — physical hardware, network topology, container orchestration, AI agent routing, the three-tier memory system, and the MCP server mesh that ties it all together.
 No hand-waving.
 No “just deploy this Helm chart.”
 Every IP address, every config decision, every hack required to make Claude talk to a graph database through an OpenAI-compatible proxy.

 The 30-Second Overview